ymiyata/javascript-sudoku-solver/README.md

 javascript-sudoku-solver
 ========================

-A sudoku solver written in javascript
+A simple sudoku solver written in javascript